Research-Based Learning: An Empirical Approach to Modern Challenges18 Oct, 2021

 At Zayed University, we believe that knowledge should be cultivated to the fullest at all levels.
 We support and encourage faculty to develop a research-based approach to their practice.
 And as for graduate students who have the option to work as research assistants (RA), the opportunity helps them develop advanced research skills as well as a deeper understanding of the field of research, all of which can help them have an edge in their future jobs.
 Graduate students are often appointed as research assistants to assist faculty with research projects.
 They make significant contributions to the project, and are even asked to contribute their own ideas, and research findings to the overall project output.
 The entire experience builds great faculty-student relationships and develops additional skills and knowledge that is not learned in the classroom, serving them well long after graduation.

 At Zayed University, the collaborative approach to education helps both students and educators produce deeper and meaningful work.
-With the research based learning, students are able to mutually reinforce drawing and implementing knowledge, with applying theory that supports the best approach to a practical problem, and practice that checks theoretical relevance in context to modern challenges.
+With the research-based learning, students will able to mutually reinforce drawing and implementing knowledge, with applying theory that supports the best approach to a practical problem, and practice that checks theoretical relevance in context to modern challenges.

 The research-based approach to education engages students with significant global challenges, equipping them with the skills and attitude needed to take responsible actions as global leaders of tomorrow.